Obfuscation Based Privacy Preserving Representations are Recoverable Using Neighborhood Information: Experimental Evaluation

-An interesting observation is that the network learns the neighborhood more easily for SuperPoint~\cite{detone2018superpoint} than for SIFT~\cite{Lowe04IJCV} as indicated by the accuracy gap between the two: in the first case, the network leads to neighborhoods with accuracies between 70\% and 80\% for $K \in [10, 100] $ while for SIFT, the accuracy remains around 35\%.
+An interesting observation is that the network learns the neighborhood more easily for SuperPoint~\cite{detone2018superpoint} than for SIFT~\cite{Lowe04IJCV} as indicated by the accuracy gap between the two: for SuperPoint~\cite{detone2018superpoint}, the network leads to neighborhoods with acc. between 70\% and 80\% for $K \in [10, 100] $ while for SIFT~\cite{Lowe04IJCV}, the accuracy remains around 35\%.
 Thus one could argue that SIFT is more privacy-preserving than SuperPoint, although there is no guarantee that better neighborhood estimators for SIFT will not become available in the future.
-Moreover, SIFT typically achieves lower localization performance than SuperPoint~\cite{sattler2018benchmarking} and sacrificing performance for privacy might not be a satisfying solution in all scenarios.
+Moreover, SIFT~\cite{Lowe04IJCV} typically achieves lower localization performance than SuperPoint~\cite{sattler2018benchmarking} and sacrificing performance for privacy might not be a satisfying solution in all scenarios.

-Even though the images are not perfectly inverted from the recovered points, the outline and the objects in the scene are recognizable.
-These results highlight an important limitation of pure geometric obfuscations and support two claims made in the paper: i) the neighborhood information can be learned from the descriptors preserved by the obfuscations and reiterates that geometric obfuscations alone are not as privacy-preserving as they claim.
+Even though the images inverted from the recovered points are not perfect, the outline and the objects in the scene are recognizable.
+These results highlight an important limitation of pure geometric obfuscations and support the two claims made in the paper: i) the neighborhood information can be learned from the descriptors, and reiterates that geometric obfuscations alone are not as privacy-preserving as they claim.
 One needs to also prevent neighborhood information from being inferred from the obfuscations. ii) it shows that the proposed proof of concept to compute the neighborhood information is already sufficient for the proposed point recovery to be applicable.
 We expect that more complex neighborhood learning will lead to better results.
-This calls for further work on obfuscating the descriptors to prevent learning neighborhoods or other private content, and fusing geometric and descriptors obfuscations.
+This calls for potential future work on fusing geometric and descriptor obfuscation to prevent neighborhood recovery.